Skip to content

 Can soup packaging be recycled?

 Most households can recycle soup tins alongside other domestic recycling.
 Aluminium is one of the most recycled packaging materials in the UK, and so buying tinned soup can be a good way to ensure that your lunch doesn’t end up in landfill.
-However, soup in plastic tubs are a slightly different story.
+However, soup in plastic tubs is a slightly different story.
 Buying tinned soup might be a more sustainable option than plastic tubs, because recycling plastic is more difficult, causes degradation, and has lower reuse rates than recycling aluminium.

 A nutritious, healthy meal?
 Salt content and the use of pesticides